Gordoco/gordoco.github.io/README.md

 2. Click on the **New** button in the top left of the screen to create a new repository
 3. Name the repository _**username**_.github.io
 	+ _**username**_ should match the name on your Github account.
+	+ In his book, Etter says to use distributed version control.
+This is the purpose of hosting your resume through a repository.
+Now you can collaborate and keep track of changes to your resume automatically without the fear of losing data.
 4. Make your repository **Public**
 	- The repository should be Public by default, but this is essential for ensuring your website is accessable.
 5. Click _Add a README file_